yandex/odyssey/README.md

 like: `md5` and `clear text` both for client and server authentication.
 Additionally it allows to block each pool user separately.

+**Logging**

+Odissey generates universally unique identifiers `uuid` for client and server connections.
+Any log events and client error responces include the id, which then can be used to uniquely identify client and track its actions.
+Odissey can save log events into `log file` and using system logger `syslog`.

 **Internals**

 Odissey has sophisticated asynchonous multi-threaded architecture which